daeunyeo/EEGNet-deap/README.md

 these more advanced models.

 **Motivation**
-- Previous sleep stage classification using LSTM relied on FFT summary values, preventing direct learning of raw EEG waveforms
+- LSTM lacks the ability to learn spatial relationships between electrodes, as it only processes along the time axis
-- LSTM also lacks the ability to learn spatial relationships between electrodes, as it only processes along the time axis
+- EEGNet addresses this with Depthwise and Separable Convolutions, fundamental building blocks in lightweight deep learning architectures
-- EEGNet addresses both limitations by learning temporal and spatial patterns simultaneously through Depthwise and Separable Convolutions
+- Previous experiment was limited by a small dataset (668 epochs), preventing deep learning from demonstrating its potential.
-- Parameter count reduced from 18,000 (LSTM) to 1,746,
+  This project applies EEGNet to a larger dataset (DEAP, 32 subjects) with raw EEG input to verify whether scale and architecture change outcomes
-  while switching from FFT summary values to raw 32-channel EEG input
+- Parameter count reduced from 18,000 (LSTM) to 1,746

 **Results**
 - Best test accuracy: 65.51% on DEAP (32 subjects, 76,800 samples)